jianxunbak/Assignment-3.14/assignment.md

 ### Challenge

-If you have completed the above, challenge yourself to work on scenario #3 from Part 4 of the lesson:
+If you have completed the above, challenge yourself by working on creating unit tests for `ServiceForTest.java` for the following scenarios:
+Write your unit tests in `TestServiceForTest.java`.

 |Scenario #|Given|When|Then|
 |-|-----|----|----|